 - a.
 Seven and one-half percent (7.5%) of all Profits between \$10 and \$50 of Profit per Ton Shipped; - b.
-Fifteen percent (15.0%) of all Profits above \$50 of Profit per Ton Shipped. - 3.
-Calculation of Profits - a.
-Profit shall be defined as Income from Operations of the Company, calculated on a consolidated basis in accordance with the United States Generally Accepted Accounting Principles (GAAP) or any successor reporting requirements such as International Financial Reporting Standards, with the following exclusions: - (1) Income or loss related to any charges or credits (whether or not identified as special credits or charges) for unusual, infrequently occurring or extraordinary items, including credits or charges for Plant closures, business dispositions and asset sales that are not normal operating charges or credits of the Company; - (2) To neutralize the effects of the adoption of ASU 2017-07 by the Company on January 1, 2018, items which had previously been included in Income from Operations as an "item not allocated to segments," will be subtracted from Income from Operations (if an expense) or added to Income from Operations (if a benefit).
-For the term of the Agreement, Income from Operations will be calculated as described above and in accordance with U. S. GAAP as in existence on September 1, 2018.
-Additionally, if changes to U.S. GAAP are enacted that change the classification of expenses included or excluded from Income from Operation, the Parties will mutually agree upon any necessary adjustments to ensure unintentionally advantaged that neither Party is or disadvantaged. - (3) Any cost or expense associated with the Profit Sharing Plan; and

-- (4) Any payments, fees or other expenses that are not in the normal course of business paid directly or indirectly to any person or entity who directly or indirectly owns or controls any equity or equity-like interest in the Company. - b.
-Tons Shipped shall be defined as tons of steel products shipped by the Company on a consolidated basis to third parties. - c.
-For purposes of this Section, the Company is defined as all businesses included in the financial results as of August 31, 2018, but excluding U. S. Steel Kosice and all businesses acquired as part of U. S. Steel Canada, Inc., and excluding any acquisitions closed after September 1, 2018. - 4.
-Individual Entitlement
+Fifteen percent (15.0%) of all Profits above \$50 of Profit per Ton Shipped.

+3. Calculation of Profits

+- a.
+Profit shall be defined as Income from Operations of the Company, calculated on a consolidated basis in accordance with the United States Generally Accepted Accounting Principles (GAAP) or any successor reporting requirements such as International Financial Reporting Standards, with the following exclusions: - (1) Income or loss related to any charges or credits (whether or not identified as special credits or charges) for unusual, infrequently occurring or extraordinary items, including credits or charges for Plant closures, business dispositions and asset sales that are not normal operating charges or credits of the Company; - (2) To neutralize the effects of the adoption of ASU 2017-07 by the Company on January 1, 2018, items which had previously been included in Income from Operations as an "item not allocated to segments", will be subtracted from Income from Operations (if an expense) or added to Income from Operations (if a benefit).
+For the term of the agreement, income from operations will be calculated as described above and in accordance with U. S. GAAP as in existence at September 1, 2018.
+Additionally, if changes to U. S. GAAP are enacted that change the classification of expenses included or excluded from income from operations, the Parties will mutually agree upon any necessary adjustments to ensure that neither Party is unintentionally advantaged or disadvantaged. - (3) Any cost or expense associated with the Profit Sharing Plan; and - (4) Any payments, fees or other expenses that are not in the normal course of business paid directly or indirectly to any person or entity who directly or indirectly owns or controls any equity or equity-like interest in the Company. - b.
+Tons Shipped shall be defined as tons of steel products shipped by the c.
+For purposes of this Section, the Company is defined as all businesses included in the financial results as of August 31, 2018 but excluding U. S. Steel Kosice and all businesses acquired as part of U. S. Steel Canada, Inc., and excluding any acquisitions closed after September 1, 2018.